DavidAce/DMRG/README.md

 # Introduction

-[Density matrix renormalization group](https://en.wikipedia.org/wiki/Density_matrix_renormalization_group) (DMRG) is a variational technique used to study 1D quantum systems.
-It works by iteratively optimizing a trial wave function in the form of a [Matrix Product State](https://en.wikipedia.org/wiki/Matrix_product_states) (MPS), until obtaining an eigenstate of the system with high precision.
-DMRG++ includes 4 different algorithms:
+[Density matrix renormalization group](https://en.wikipedia.org/wiki/Density_matrix_renormalization_group) (DMRG) is a variational technique used to study quantum systems.
+DMRG works by iteratively optimizing a trial wave function in the form of a [Matrix Product State](https://en.wikipedia.org/wiki/Matrix_product_states) (MPS), until obtaining an eigenstate of the system with high precision.

+DMRG++ includes 4 algorithms for finding eigenstates of 1D quantum spin chains:

+- ***x*DMRG:** *Excited state* DMRG.
+Finds highly excited eigenstates of finite systems.
+- ***f*DMRG:** *finite* DMRG.
+Finds the groundstate of finite systems.
 - ***i*DMRG:** *infinite* DMRG.
-Finds the groundstate of infinite and translationally invariant systems.
+Finds the groundstate of infinite translationally invariant systems.
-- ***f*DMRG:** *finite* DMRG.
-Finds the groundstate of finite systems, not necessarily translationally invariant.
-- ***x*DMRG:** *Excited state* DMRG.
-Finds highly excited (mid-spectrum) eigenstates of finite systems.
+- ***i*TEBD:** *Imaginary Time Evolving Block Decimation*.
+Finds the ground state of infinite translationally invariant systems from a quench in imaginary time.

+One additional algorithm is included to study the dynamics in the Many-body Localized phase:

 - ***f*LBIT:** *Finite* l-BIT.
-Time evolution on a finite system in the basis of local integrals of motion (the l-bits) of an MBL phase.
+Time evolution on a finite system in the basis of local integrals of motion (l-bits).
-- ***i*TEBD:** *Imaginary Time Evolving Block Decimation*.
-Finds the ground state of infinite and translationally invariant systems using unitary operators that perform imaginary time evolution.

 ## Documentation